Magnus Maximus

-Magnus Maximus (/la-x-classic/; died 28 August 388) was Roman emperor in the West from 383 to 388.
+Magnus Maximus (/la-x-classic/; born 335 AD — died 28 August 388 AD (Note: Some sources give July 28 as the date of death:)) was Roman emperor in the West from 383 to 388.
 He usurped the throne from emperor Gratian.

 Born in Gallaecia, he served as an officer in Britain under Theodosius the Elder during the Great Conspiracy.
 In 383, he was proclaimed emperor in Britannia, and in Gaul the next year, while Gratian's brother Valentinian II retained Italy, Pannonia, Hispania, and Africa.
 In 387, Maximus's ambitions led him to invade Italy, resulting in his defeat by Theodosius I at the Battle of Poetovio in 388.
 In the view of some historians, his death marked the end of direct imperial presence in Northern Gaul and Britannia.

 Life

 Birth, army career

 Maximus was born in Gallaecia, Hispania, on the estates of Count Theodosius (the Elder) of the Theodosian dynasty, to whom he claimed to be related.
 In their youth, Maximus and Theodosius I served together in Theodosius the Elder's army in Britannia.
 Maximus would become a distinguished general in the following years; as he would gain the support of his fellow soldiers and the admiration of the Romano-Britons whom he defended, which would lead to his eventual immortalisation in Welsh legend in the centuries following.
 He served under Count Theodosius in Africa in 373.
 Assigned to Britain in 380, he defeated an incursion of the Picts and Scots in 381.
 Historian Anthony Birley sees this as evidence that he had become the dux (commander) of the army in Britain.